LIFE PARTNER OF A SOUTH AFRICAN CITIZEN OR PERMANENT RESIDENT

 6. Can this visa lead to permanent residence?

 Yes.
-If you’ve been in a proven life partnership with a South African for at least 5 years, you can apply for permanent residence under the spouse/life partner category.
+If you have been in a proven life partnership with a South African for at least 5 years, you can apply for permanent residence under the spouse/life partner category.

 7. Can we apply from inside South Africa?